 Notice of Eviction in California

-To evict a tenant who doesn’t have a lease or one whose one has expired, you must serve them either a 30 or 60 days notice.
-If the tenant has occupied the unit for less than a year, you must serve them a 30 days notice.
-And if they have occupied the property for more than a year, you must serve them a 60 days notice.
+Evicting a tenant who doesn’t have a lease agreement or one whose one has expired, the landlord must serve them either a 30 or 60 days notice.
+If the tenant has occupied the rental unit for less than a year, you must serve them a 30 days notice.

-To evict a tenant for engaging in illegal activity, you must give them a 3 days notice to quit before proceeding with their eviction.
+To evict a tenant for engaging in illegal activity, landlords must give them a 3 days notice to quit before proceeding with their eviction.
 In California, illegal activity includes unlawful business activity, criminal threats, and criminal nuisances.

 - In person